busybox42/elemta/README.md

 - **Containerized Deployment**: Ready for Docker and Kubernetes
 - **Horizontal Scalability**: Designed to scale out across multiple nodes
 - **API-Driven**: RESTful API for management and monitoring
+- **Native Packages**: Support for RHEL/CentOS 8/9, Debian 11, and Ubuntu 22.04

 ## Architecture